evandelacruz/send-masternode-installer/README.md

 # send-masternode-installer
+If you copy this software please keep the original author information in the headers

+THIS IS BETA SOFTWARE
 WARNING: Use at your own risk!
 I make no guarantees, implied or explicit, about the quality or safety of this software!
 Software can delete your data or damage your computer!
 BE CAREFUL

-If you copy this software please keep the original author information in the headers
+Has been tested on the following systems:
+- Fresh install of Ubuntu 14.04

 Install a SocialSend masternode on your Linux box using a single command:
 - bash -c "$(wget -O - https://goo.gl/BrjeQk)"